BethanyEJohnson/Solitaire/README.md

 Task List:

-- Fix Deck cycle, when deck is flipped back over it start from bottom card
+- Fix Deck cycle, when deck is flipped back over it starts from bottom card
-- Add logic to make cards stay when move
+- Add logic to make cards stay when moved
 - Add logic to stack cards in cache
 - Implement design patterns